extenda/docker-adr-tools/README.md

 # docker-adr-tools

-This docker image combines [adr-tools](https://github.com/npryce/adr-tools) and [adr-log](https://github.com/adr/adr-log) to make it easier to manage ADRs in GitHub Markdown pages.
+This docker image wraps [adr-tools](https://github.com/npryce/adr-tools) with a custom table of contents generator inspired by [adr-log](https://github.com/adr/adr-log) to make it easier to manage ADRs in GitHub Markdown pages.

 ## Usage